zapta/apio-wiki-dev/docs/migrating-from-apio-0xx.md

 # Migrating from Apio 0.x.x

 Apio 1.x.x introduces many improvements compared to Apio 0.x.x.
-Many of the changes were done in a backward compatible way but some do require user attention.
-In this page we outline the main changes from compatibility point of view to help Apio 0.x.x to migrate their projects successfully to Apio 1.x.x.
+Many of the changes were done in a backward compatible way, but some do require user attention.
+On this page, we outline the main changes from a compatibility point of view to help users migrate their projects successfully to Apio 1.x.x.

-### Uninstall Apio 0.x.x
+## Uninstall Apio 0.x.x

 It is recommended to first delete Apio 0.x.x before installing Apio 1.x.x.
 The steps to do so are:

 1. Delete the Apio Python package `pip uninstall apio`

 2. Delete the directory `.apio` under the user home directory.
 That directory contains packages and other transient files used by Apio.

-### Create project file `apio.ini`
+## Create project file `apio.ini`

 Apio 1.x.x requires a project file called `apio.ini` in the directory of each Apio project.
-Make sure your project have a text file called `apio.ini` with the content below, replace *<board>* with the id of your board (e.g. `alhambra-ii`) and replace *<my-module>* with the name of the top Verilog module of your project (e.g. `Blinky`).
+Make sure your project has a text file called `apio.ini` with the content below, replace _<board>_ with the id of your board (e.g. `alhambra-ii`) and replace _<my-module>_ with the name of the top Verilog module of your project (e.g. `Blinky`).

 ```
 [env:default]